ruzolut/ruzolut/README.md

 # Hello, I'm Ruzolut

-I'm a software engineer currently building Fakyo Terminal — a blockchain-based platform for creating a permanent, verifiable public record of disapproval using Solana smart contracts.
+I'm a software engineer currently building Anger Terminal — a blockchain-based platform for creating a permanent, verifiable public record of disapproval using Solana smart contracts.

 ## 🧠 About Me
 - Background in full-stack development with a Master's in IT